From roots in Ealing and Kensington we’ve grown into one of the leading housing associations in London and the South East.

 In the 1920s the housing situation in north Kensington saw an average of 2.16 people to every room.
 Over 13,000 Kensington families lived in basements and many children slept on floors or chairs.

-In 1926 the Kensington Housing Trust was founded, set up mainly by wealthy local residents who were horrified at the state of housing in the borough.
-Its first chair was Lord Balfour of Burleigh.
+In 1926 the Kensington Housing Trust (KHT) was established, set up mainly by wealthy local residents who were horrified at the state of housing in the borough.
+The first chair was Lord Balfour of Burleigh.

 The trust recognised that housing should only be a part of their service so a benevolent fund was also established to help families go on holiday, pay for doctors’ bills and help residents leave London to convalesce.